 The second challenge is that SMEs are (typically) not marketers.
 They can wax eloquent all day long about a product’s features, (how it’s built, what it does, how we made it better/faster/stronger, etc.), but sometimes they’re a bit fuzzy on how those features translate into benefits for the customer.
-The are not always the best at turning technical jargon into user-friendly wordspeak.
+They are not always the best at turning technical jargon into user-friendly word speak.

 Knowing ahead of time that these challenges will pop up, will prepare you to be strategic and purposeful in the way you work with your subject matter experts.
 You must show respect for their time and expertise, by your making our process as efficient as possible, and by creating content that’s worthy of their insights.

 As you design a plan for working with your subject matter experts, here are a few best practices to keep in mind: